clemsonMakerspace/unified-makerspace/api/docs/source/index.rst

 This is the documentation for the MakerSpace API.
 It is divided into sections based on functionality.
 Each page documents for each endpoint, the endpoint url, the permissions, the parameters, and a brief description.
-The `models` page has specifications for all the objects that will be passed.
+The `models` page has specifications for all the objects that will be exchanged by the api.

 Contents
 ---------